Zenna Henderson: Works

 Henderson mentions mental illness in several tales, including obsessive-compulsive disorder in "Swept and Garnished", and agoraphobia in "Incident After".
 In "One of Them", a woman's latent telepathic powers cause her to lose her identity as she unwittingly probes the minds of her co-workers.
 In "You Know What, Teacher?" a young girl confides in her teacher of her father's philandering, and of her mother's plan for revenge.

 Adaptations in other media

-Henderson's story "Pottage" was made into the 1972 ABC-TV Movie, The People, featuring William Shatner, Kim Darby, and Diane Varsi, and concerning the story of a group of humanoid extraterrestrials who live in an isolated rural community on Earth.
+Henderson's story "Pottage" was made into the 1972 ABC-TV Movie, The People, featuring William Shatner, Kim Darby, and Diane Varsi, and concerning the story of a group of human extraterrestrials who live in an isolated rural community on Earth.
 It was the directorial debut for John Korty and was produced by his sometime partner Francis Ford Coppola.
 It has been released on VHS format by Prism Entertainment and DVD format by American Zoetrope.

 Henderson's story "Hush" was adapted as an episode of the George A. Romero TV series Tales from the Darkside.
 The episode first aired in 1988.

+Henderson's 1965 book The Anything Box inspired the naming of American synthpop band Anything Box in 1986.
+They perform a paraphrased excerpt from the story in their 1990 track "Our Dreams (Edit the Dream)."